 To this end, scripts should never iterate through files running Perforce commands when they can accomplish the same thing by running one Perforce command on a list of files and iterating through the command results.

-For example, try an approach like this:
+For example, try a more efficient approach like this:

 '''

 for i in 'p4 diff2 path1/... path2/...'

 do

 [process diff output]

 done

+'''